unstructai/.github/profile/README.md

 ## Imagine this: 🤔

 You've just launched your production service.
 Exciting times!
 But then you realize you need alerting and on-call.
 Boom, vendor A swoops in with a charge of ${X-1}.
 Next, you're struggling with manual, error-prone incident management.
-Enter vendor B with a price tag of ${X-2}.Next, you need to learn from incidents; you need to fight and prevent bad actors from getting in; you need status pages; you need SLO stuff... and the story goes on.
+Enter vendor B with a price tag of ${X-2}.
+Next, you need to learn from incidents; you need to fight and prevent bad actors from getting in; you need status pages; you need SLO stuff.

+...And the madness continues.

-So, when does this cycle end?
-Each step seems logical, but the costs stack up.
-And the big question is: What are we truly gaining?
+The big question is: What are we truly gaining?
 The major incumbents have been at a standstill for over a decade, while even the newest players, despite hefty funding, seem to be stuck in a loop of incremental improvements.

 It's time for a paradigm shift. 🚀